orbitalquark/textadept/doc/manual.md

 ### Compiling on Linux and BSD

-For Linux and BSD systems, simply run `make deps` in the *src/* directory to prepare the build environment followed by `make` to build the *textadept* and *textadeptjit* executables in the root directory.
+For Linux and BSD systems, simply run `make deps` (or `make deps NIGHTLY=1` when compiling Textadept from the latest source rather than from a tagged release) in the *src/* directory to prepare the build environment, followed by `make` to build the *textadept* and *textadeptjit* executables in the root directory.
 Make a symlink from them to */usr/bin/* or elsewhere in your `PATH`.

 Similarly, `make curses` builds *textadept-curses* and *textadeptjit-curses*.